dakoncic/MyFeatures/README.md

 Each task can have an optional due date.
 When a due date is within the next 7 days, the task is automatically added to your schedule.
 Repeating tasks can be set to recreate automatically after a specified interval, such as reminding you to register your car annually.
-Tasks without a deadline can still be assigned to specific days within the next week (soft commit).
+Tasks without a deadline can still be assigned to specific days within the next week with only 2 clicks (soft commit).
 Tasks can be moved back to their original groups (One-Time or Repeating), and both scheduled and unscheduled tasks can be sorted to prioritize your activities effectively.

-Automating tasks with same interval and making it easier to commit to tasks which do not yet have their date greatly reduces friction for us to achieve our goals.
+This greatly reduces friction in helping us complete what we plan to do.

 ---